Kaimātai Aro Whenua

 As a geology graduate you can increase your chances of finding work by:

-- getting work experience in your geological field of interest during your degree training
+- getting work experience during your training and having employers supervise your research

 - building your network of contacts by attending and presenting at conferences

-- keeping your options open and being flexible, for example, taking an entry-level role as a technician.
+- being adaptable – for example, taking an entry-level role as a technician.

 Geologists can apply for postgraduate scholarships, internships and summer scholarships at research organisations such as GNS Science.